DsGomes/go-api/README.md

 Run `./script/create_api_db.sql` in your database management to create your database and api_todo table.

 *If you have problems when try stop docker-compose services you can test the command `sudo aa-remove-unknown`

+### RUNNING TESTS

+You can run all tests using the following command on CLI:
+`go test ./tests/...`

+If you want to see more informations about:
+`go test -v ./tests/...`